Aram57a/js-ninja-course-program/02-variables.md

 ## Constants
 To declare a constant (unchanging) variable, use **const** instead of **let**:

-Variables declared using const are called ***“constants”***.
+Variables declared using const are called ***"constants"***.
 They cannot be reassigned.
 An attempt to do so would cause an error:

 ``` javascript
 const myBirthday = '18.04.1982';